Social-Emotional Learning In-Class and Online - Build Resilience for the Present and for the Future.

 Express - Students present their products.
 When all are done, the teacher asks the class to debrief - simply tell what they learned, what was presented.
 The he/she asks: What can we learn from that (connecting to the social-emotional skill presented at first)?
 The circle of of meaningful learning is completed.

-Find PBL teacher training, tools and materials to become such an educator!
+Find PBL teacher training & tools to become such an educator!
 It will bring you pleasure with a scientific-artistic approach, equip you with a simple method, and make you feel better prepared for next school year.

 I know this kind of teaching takes efforts.